paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-014-agricultural-experiment-stations.md

     (ii) national or multistate needs.

-  (D) *Long-term support* — The proposal shall demonstrate that the recipient college, university, or nonprofit institution has the ability and commitment to support the long-term, ongoing operating costs of—
+  (D) *Long-term support* — The proposal shall demonstrate that the recipient entity has the ability and commitment to support the long-term, ongoing operating and maintenance costs of—

     (i) the agricultural research facility after the facility is completed; and